DOT Medical Cards: Everything a Carrier Needs to Know

 The Basics

-Every CDL driver must carry a valid Medical Examiner's Certificate (also called a "med card" or "DOT physical card").
-The exam must be performed by a provider listed on the FMCSA National Registry of Certified Medical Examiners.
+Every CMV driver must carry a valid Medical Examiner's Certificate (also called a "med card" or "DOT physical card").
+The exam must be performed by a provider listed on the FMCSA (Federal Motor Carrier Safety Administration) National Registry of Certified Medical Examiners (the FMCSA's list of certified medical examiners authorized to perform DOT physicals).

 Not just any doctor — a National Registry doctor.
 That distinction matters.
 Exams from non-registered providers are not valid for interstate commerce.